gdsbook/book/notebooks/05_choropleth.md

 ```

 This is not correct because the region variable is not on an interval scale, so
-the differences between the values have no quantitative significance but rather
+the differences between the values have no quantitative significance, but rather
 the values simply indicate region membership.
-However, the choropleth above gives
+However, the choropleth in Figure 7 gives
 a clear visual cue that regions in the south have larger values
 than those in the north, as the color map implies an intensity gradient.